 After relocating to the US (from Germany), I became sick before I even had health insurance.
 I had no technical knowledge whatsoever, but I knew for a few months I would have to work from home.
 And I knew I would make it work.
-And I did – by offering my coaching services virtual.
-And even psychic readings in the beginning which was not really a highlight in my career.
+And I did - by offering my coaching services virtual.
+And even psychic readings in the beginning which was not really a highlight of my career.

 Later, when I felt the urge to help more people and needed a broader platform for my coaching business, it was time for a website.

 I started out on a community with over 20k members, probably around 2000 active, that all had the same goal.

 Did you know that most new websites and blogs never become profitable and fail?
 I was not aware of that until I saw it live.
 There were only very few people who could earn a living with their websites and blogs.